kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

 - Perform RPC, SMB, and FTP enumeration using Nmap

 ### Module 05_Vulnerability Analysis

+Vulnerability assessment tools are commonly used.
+Please familiarize yourself with the basic usage methods of these tools.

 2. Perform vulnerability assessment using various vulnerability assessment tools